 - Super Lawyers Top 10 Lawyers in Delaware 2017-2020

 - Best Lawyers “Lawyer of the Year” in 2014 and 2016-2020 for Wilmington, DE Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law

 - See Award Methodology.

-Chief Judge Anthony Scirica, U.S. Court of Appeals for the Third Circuit, appointed Norm to serve on the 2005 Merit Selection Committee for Bankruptcy Judgeship Vacancies in the District of Delaware.
+Member of the Third Circuit Court of Appeals 2005 Merit Selection Committee for Bankruptcy Judgeship Vacancies in the District of Delaware.
 The Supreme Court of the State of Delaware also selected Norm to serve as a member of the Delaware Board of Bar Examiners.
-He is actively involved in numerous professional organizations including the American Bankruptcy Institute, the American College of Bankruptcy, the Delaware State Bar Association Bankruptcy Law Section, the Delaware Bankruptcy Inns of Court, and the Delaware Pro Se Consumer Bankruptcy Initiative.
+He is actively involved in numerous professional organizations including the American Bankruptcy Institute, the American College of Bankruptcy, the Delaware State Bar Association Bankruptcy Law Section, and is a founding member of the Delaware Pro Se Consumer Bankruptcy Initiative.

 Norm is the author of the Bankruptcy Deadline Checklist.
 Now in its fifth edition, this primer is published by the American Bar Association's Business Law Section.

 Norman Pernick earned his J.D. with honors at The George Washington University School of Law and his B.A. magna cum laude with high honors at Brandeis University.